 Regular minibus taxis run back and forth between Bigodi and Fort Portal throughout the day and are far more comfortable and safer than boda-boda (motorbikes).
 Taxi touts routinely overcharge tourists, so it’s advisable to check what local passengers are paying.
 There usually are fewer transport options on Sunday.

-A little-used alternative route to Kibale Forest runs north from Mbarara via Ibanda and Kamwenge.
+A little-used alternative route to Kibale National Park runs north from Mbarara via Ibanda and Kamwenge.
 This route is tarmacked and passes between some lovely hills on the way to Ibanda, north of which the road is recently paved and pretty good.
 In a private vehicle, the drive should take two hours.
 Using public transport, you’ll probably have to change cars at Ibanda and Kamwenge and may well have to overnight at one or other town — both possess a few cheap guesthouses.
 You can easily pick up transport from Kamwenge to Fort Portal via Kanyanchu.
 If you’re heading this way, you might want to investigate the Mpanga Falls and nearby cycad fields between Kamwenge and Ibanda.

 Take a looks at some of our private-tailor-made Kibale Chimp Experiences that you can customize with the help of a Uganda safari expert to suit your style of travel.